-Paris, full of romance, beauty, history and culture, is a truly fantastic city to explore.
+Paris, a timeless symbol of romance, beauty, history and culture, is a truly fantastic city to explore.
 However, with so much going on in the heart of the capital, whether it is museums, art galleries, famous landmarks or parks, it can prove quite a challenge to see and visit everything in a short trip.
-Here is a quick guide highlighting the unmissable attractions of the Louvre-Tuileries area.
+Culture Trip highlights the unmissable attractions of the Louvre-Tuileries area for you to see.

 Among the most famous museums on earth, The Louvre is also the world’s largest and most-visited museum, as well as being one of Paris’ most beautiful historical monuments, housed in the Louvre Palace.
 Holding a huge collection of items dating from pre-historic times to the 21st century, including the Mona Lisa herself, the Louvre offers a never-ending experience, as it is impossible to get through it all in only one visit.
 However, if the queues are too troublesome, walk around the grounds to appreciate the palace’s beautiful architecture and the glass pyramid in the courtyard.